YeagerCS/Remote-Control/README.md

 Here, you'll also need to change the host in `/external/client/src/components/IPReceiver.jsx:11`, to your API server.

 ### Python API Server
 Navigate to `/external/server`, to find `api.py`.
-In the terminal, enter:
+In the terminal, enter (if not installed already):
 ```
 pip install flask
 pip install flask_socketio